 All about door hardware

 Door hardware made of plastic can be found both indoors and outdoors.
 As a rule, they are made of polyamide, which allows a wide variety of colors.
 The material is particularly easy to clean and maintain, which is why it is often used in facilities such as medical practices or nursing homes.
 Furthermore, compared to metals, plastic does not become statically charged.
-Although plastic door hardware is resistant to abrasion, it does have one disadvantage: it is susceptible to UV radiation and thus has a shorter service life, depending on the incidence of light.
+Although plastic door hardware is resistant to abrasion, it does have one disadvantage: it is susceptible to NL radiation and thus has a shorter service life, depending on the incidence of light.
 On the other hand, these door fittings are particularly inexpensive.

 Stainless steel door hardware - resistant and robust